Trump’s grievances feed menacing undertow after the election

 “It’s terrifying,” he said.
 “I’ve worked in international elections in all sorts of post-conflict countries where election violence is real and people end up getting killed over it.
 And I feel that we’re on the verge of that.”

-This week Joe diGenova, a Trump campaign lawyer, told a radio show that the federal election official who was fired for disputing Trump’s claims of fraud “should be drawn and quartered.
+This week Joe diGenova, a Trump campaign lawyer, told a radio show that a federal election official who was fired for disputing Trump’s claims of fraud “should be drawn and quartered.
 Taken out at dawn and shot.”
 This, as election officials and voting-system contractors in Georgia, Arizona, Michigan and elsewhere have been subjected to sinister threats for doing their jobs.

 “Threats like these trigger an avalanche of them,” said Louis Clark, executive director and CEO of the Government Accountability Project, an organization to protect whistleblowers.
 Of diGenova, Clark said: “It’s behavior befitting a mob attorney.”

 DiGenova later said he was joking.
-The fired official, Christopher Krebs, wrote in an Op-Ed in The Washington Post: “My lawyers will do the talking, they’ll do it in court. … They’re going to be busy.”
+The fired official, Christopher Krebs, told The Washington Post: “My lawyers will do the talking, they’ll do it in court.”

-As “Anonymous,” former Homeland Security official Miles Taylor wrote a searing insider account of the Trump administration, prompting Trump to tell his rallies that “very bad things” would happen to this “traitor.”
+As “Anonymous,” former Homeland Security official Miles Taylor wrote a searing insider account of the Trump administration, prompting Trump to tell rallies that “very bad things” would happen to this “traitor.”
 Now Taylor’s identity is known and he’s been assigned a security detail as the Secret Service recommended because of the nature of the threats against him.

 “This is unprecedented in America,” Taylor said.
 “This is not who we are.
 This is not what an open society is supposed to look like.”